 The project's indirect target group :

-450 sons, wives and relatives of farmers have been raised aware of the dangers of burning agricultural waste and its impact on the environment and health and their income has been increased through recycling agricultural waste and providing agricultural crops of higher quality than crops that depend on chemical fertilizers
+450 sons, wives and relatives of farmers have been raised aware of the dangers of burning agricultural waste and its impact on the environment and health and their income has been increased through recycling agricultural waste and providing agricultural crops of higher quality than crops that rely on chemical fertilizers